zig-182/my-react-portfolio/README.md

 # Important Note
 My website is a work in progress.
 I am treating it as a learning experience, with the current goal of mastering the website’s structure, understanding how its components interact, and exploring additional features and sections.
 Future efforts will focus on enhancing its aesthetics.

-You can view my current portfolio here: https://zig-182.github.io/my-react-portfolio/
+You can view my website here: https://zig-182.github.io/my-react-portfolio/

 # Goals